laceyteas/lacey-teas-site/content/pages/remote.md

 ## My undivided attention rates

-For short and intense bursts of texting or a sexy phone call, including in the moment reciprocal erotic photo exchange.
+For short and intense bursts of texting or a sexy phone call, including in the moment reciprocal erotic photo exchange or even video chat.

 30 min/$100